Dee Dee Sharp: Career

 From 1962 to 1981 she appeared several times on American Bandstand, the ABC Television Network music-performance and dance series hosted by Dick Clark.
 She was also a regular feature on Clark's Caravan of Stars tours.
-In 1965 Sharp performed Steady Steady on the Ed Sullivan show.
-In 1967, she married record producer and Philadelphia International co-founder Kenny Gamble and recorded under the name Dee Dee Sharp-Gamble until their divorce in 1980.
-Unhappy with record sales, she switched to Atco/Atlantic Records and later founded Gamble Records with Kenny Gamble and Leon Huff.
-Over time she would also work with TSOP and Philadelphia International.
+In 1965 Sharp performed the jazz song "Steady, Steady" on the Ed Sullivan show.
+Unhappy with record sales, she switched to Atco/Atlantic Records in 1966.

+In 1967, Sharp married Kenny Gamble of the songwriting and production duo Gamble & Huff.
+Sharp recorded for Gamble Records and Philadelphia International, and she worked with Gamble & Huff behind the scene at various iterations of TSOP (The Sound of Philadelphia) Records.

-She had a brief career resurgence during the disco era and hit the charts again with her version of 10 CC's "I'm Not In Love."
+As Dee Dee Sharp Gamble, she had a career resurgence during the disco era and hit the charts again with her version of 10 CC's "I'm Not In Love."
 She also joined Lou Rawls, Billy Paul, Teddy Pendergrass, The O'Jays and Archie Bell as a member of the Philadelphia International All Stars, who had a minor hit with "Let's Clean Up the Ghetto."
 In 1980 she spent four weeks at number one on the Hot Dance Club Play chart with "Breaking and Entering" / "Easy Money," from her album Dee Dee.

 In 1992, Sharp's 1962 hit "Gravy (For My Mashed Potatoes)" was featured in a scene in the American movie comedy Sister Act which starred Whoopi Goldberg.
 It was also included as part of the film's soundtrack album.
 More recent appearances included a performance at Pontins in the UK for the Northern Soul Show, and at the 2008 Detroit Jazz Festival.
 In May 2009, she appeared in Belgium at the Salle De L'Hotel de Ville.

 Personal life

-In a documentary film, Muhammad Ali: The Whole Story, Sharp claimed that in 1964 she was engaged to Muhammad Ali shortly before he converted to the Muslim faith; when she was told that she herself had to become a Muslim before she married Ali, her mother ended the engagement.
+In a documentary film, Muhammad Ali: The Whole Story (1996), Sharp revealed that she was engaged to boxer Muhammad Ali in 1964.
+After defeating Sonny Liston for the heavyweight title in Miami, Ali proposed to her, but he insisted on consulting Malcolm X before making any final plans.
+Sharp was allegedly told by Malcolm X that they could only get married if she agreed to become a black Muslim.
+Sharp's mother called off the engagement when she learned of the conversion requirement.

-Sharp was married to Kenny Gamble from 1967 to 1980, during which time she was known as Dee Dee Sharp-Gamble.
+Sharp was married to Kenny Gamble from 1967 to 1980, during which time she was known as Dee Dee Sharp Gamble.

 Sharp and her husband Bill Witherspoon reside in Medford, New Jersey.

-Awards

-On November 9, 2013, the prestigious Sandy Hosey Lifetime Achievement Award was bestowed upon Sharp by the Artists Music Guild.
-Sharp thought she was in attendance to bestow the honor upon her longtime friend, Chubby Checker when she was surprised with her own honors.
-The Sandy Hosey Lifetime Achievement Award is presented to five artists every year by the Guild.

 Discography

+Dee Dee Sharp has released 9 studio albums and 14 compilation albums.